 Some people may be more vulnerable to substances in drinking water than the general population.
-Immuno-compromised persons such as persons undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly individuals and infants can be particularly at risk due to infections.
+Immunocompromised individuals, such as people undergoing chemotherapy, people who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly individuals and infants, can be particularly at risk due to infections.
 These people should seek advice about drinking water from their healthcare providers.
 The Environmental Protection Agency (EPA) and the Centers for Disease Control (CDC) provide guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbiological substances.
 Further information is available from the Safe Drinking Water Hotline at 1-800-426-4791.